 Some releases are based on calculation.
-These include tritium from spent fuel pools, Carbon 14 (C-14), Equipment Hatch, and RWST vent releases.
+These include tritium from spent fuel pools, Carbon 14 (C-14), Kr-85 release from SLCRS, Equipment Hatch, and RWST vent releases.

 Spent fuel pool tritium release is calculated using concentrations of tritium in the water and evaporation determined by change in pool levels.
 Grab samples from the MPS1 SFPI Vent and the MPS2 and MPS3 Vents are compared to the measured evaporation and both of these results are included in the amount of tritium released.